ParsaShemirani/book_program/page_extraction_prompt.md

 ### blank
 If the page is blank, mark true, otherwise mark false.
 If the page is blank, leave all the other fields unpopulated and your job is done.

+### side
+Determine if the page is on the left hand side of the book or right hand side.
+If unclear, mark as null.

-### page_number
+### number
-If there is a page number specified in the image, complete the 'page_number' field with it.
+If there is a page number specified in the image, complete the 'number' field with it.
 Leave it null if there is no page number.
 If a roman numeral page number is observed, mark it as null.

 ### header
 If a header is observed, extract the plain text representation of it in this field, no line breaks.
 Do not include the page number here.